Your credit report is the one part of your financial identity that can affect and profoundly influence your quality of life.

 You shouldn't have to be the one to suffer if someone else stole some confidential information from you—but identity theft has become rampant in the age of the computer.

-And that's why it's necessary to check your reports as often as reasonably possible.
+That's why it's necessary to check your reports as often as reasonably possible.

 Occasionally payments will get posted to the wrong accounts.
 When this happens, creditors may claim that you have missed a payment you made or made a payment on a loan you never even took out!